jfnavarro/st_viewer/README.md

 	docker build . -t st_viewer

 Launch the image, mounting also the volume where you have the dataset.
-For example if your dataset is in `/home/user/STDatasets/` you need to launch with the option `-v /home/user/STDatasets:/STDatasets` which you can then find, via the fileBrowser of the Viewer in the directory `/STDatasets`
+For example if your dataset is in `/home/user/STDatasets/` you need to launch with the option `-v /home/user/STDatasets:/STDatasets` which you can then find, via the fileBrowser of the Viewer in the directory `/STDatasets`.
+Note that you need to allow the root user to use your Display to see the Viewer:

+	xhost +local:root

+Then launch the image according to where your file are located.

 	docker run -d -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw -v /home/user/STDatasets:/STDatasets st_viewer